Frequently Asked Questions

 Q. Are there special deadlines for international students?

 A. Yes, May 15 (Fall) and September 15 (Spring).
+These should not be confused with the official application deadlines found here.
 For more discussion see an informal discussion from our point of view.

 Q. When should foreign applicants submit financial support documents?